Asheboro, North Carolina: Geography

 According to the United States Census Bureau, the city has a total area of 15.4 sqmi, of which 15.3 sqmi is land and 0.1 sqmi (0.58%) is water.
-Asheboro is known as the center point of North Carolina.
-Although Asheboro is located in the gently rolling Piedmont plateau region of central North Carolina, far to the east of the Appalachian Mountains, the town and surrounding area are surprisingly hilly.
-The town lies within the Uwharrie Mountains, a series of ancient ridges and monadnocks which have been worn down by erosion to high hills.
-As such, Asheboro gives the impression of being in a more mountainous area than it actually is.
+Asheboro is located in the considered-center of North Carolina, in which the Greensboro-High Point Metropolitian Area (which Asheboro is located in) have "grown" to be the Metropolitan Center of the state, however, debate on the exact center of North Carolina also revolves around the nearby municipality of Star, alongside the nearby location of Chatham County.
+While Asheboro is located in the Piedmont plateau region of central North Carolina, which is "considerably" east of the Appalachian Mountains, the town and surrounding area is noticeable "hilly."
+The town lies within the Uwharrie Mountains, a series of ancient ridges and monadnocks which have been have been considerably-detroriated by erosion to high hills.
+As such, Asheboro gives the impression of being in a more mountainous area in contrast to the description of the town.

 Climate

 The climate of Asheboro is a warm temperate climate (Cfa), with cool winters and hot summers.